iliaivanov/clam-detector/README.md

 # Clam detector
 This script was inspired by my family travel to Italy.
-I collected a lot of beautiful clams on the beach and got an idea to create kinda board with these shells ordered by size.
-Measure them manually was to durty, so that's how this script was created :)
+I collected lots of beautiful clams on the beach and got an idea to create a sorta board with these shells ordered by size.
+Measuring them manually was too "dirty", so that's how this script was created :)

 # Usage
 1. Clone project `git clone git@github.com:iliaivanov/clam-detector.git`.